Is Your Member Segmentation Strategy Wrong?

 Don't Ignore Non-Members Either

 You can also extend this approach to non-members.
-People come to your events, subscribe to publications, and contribute to journals – yet they aren’t members yet.
+People come to your events, subscribe to publications, and contribute to journals – yet they aren’t members.
 More often than not, these non-member “constituents” make up a larger group than members.

 For example, you can look at non-members who attended your event and infer their interests from what they did there or how they are similar to members whose interests you know.
-Once you have that information, your segmentation strategy can be to send more of those resources via email with a call to action aimed at turning them into members.
+Once you have that information, your segmentation strategy can be to send more of those resources via email with a call to action to turn them into members.

-Thinking about non-member interactions as rungs on the ladder gives you a pathway to walk them up to a membership.
+Thinking about non-member interactions as rungs on the ladder allows you to walk them up to a membership.

 Member Segmentation In Action